 Lucy graduated from RMIT in 2004.
 Since this time she has been working in private practice around Melbourne.
 Lucy has completed post-graduate study in Osteopathy in the cranial field, and working with children and exercise rehabilitation.

 Lucy believes strongly in a team care approach in order to provide the best results for the individual.
 She enjoys working with other practitioners and modalities to help get the most out of treatment.
 Lucy believes that good clinical outcomes are important to try and achieve longer overall health benefits.

-Her history is working with people that have physical stresses that relate to their body use in a work environment.
+She is still working with people that have physical stresses that relate to their body use in a work environment.

-She sees her role in massage as a facilitator to direct the body to heal itself.
+She sees her role as a facilitator to direct the body to heal itself.

 Sam graduated from RMIT University in 2017.
 With an extensive history in various sports and modalities of fitness, including personal training, Sam works with clients to reduce their levels of pain while optimizing the functionality of the body as a whole.